 “Specifically for us, we’re already having challenges with our vendor,” said Eugenie Sellier from Feeding Alabama.
 “They’re just at capacity because they’re having staff shortages and they just can’t hire people.
 And on top of that, with increasing food costs and transportation costs, they’re just at capacity where we can’t add any more sites.”

-“It’s not just during pandemics that… people can’t come pick up food,” said Frances Montoya-Gatewood, food service director at Vaughn Next Century Learning Center in California.
+“It’s not just during pandemics that… people can’t come to pick up food,” said Frances Montoya-Gatewood, food service director at Vaughn Next Century Learning Center in California.
 “There are travel challenges.
-People have houses burn down.
+People have houses burned down.
 Other tragedies.
 We were able to service those challenges through pandemic waivers and USDA waivers and things like that, that we wouldn’t have been able to do otherwise.”

 The number of summer meals served in July 2020 was nearly triple the number served in July 2019.
 And even once communities began re-opening in 2021, the number of summer meals served in July 2021 was still double the number served in 2019.